Icarus Transfigured: A Novel by Michael Lowell Teague

 March 2012 through 2021: Late Edits.
 (I tend to re-proofread my novel every two years and make minor changes.)

 2018-2021 Edits: As a book nears its completion, the editing process is mostly a subtractive one.
-During July and August of 2018, I trimmed 40 pages off Icarus Transfigured’s 555-page length, which translates to 450-plus pages were the book formatted into paperback.
+During July and August of 2018, 40 pages were trimmed off Icarus Transfigured’s length.
 Much of what was removed was of an indulgent nature, or autobiographical material I thought relevant at the time.
 As time passes, I have less allegiance to sentiments that originally infused my book, so have become a better editor.

 About Author: Michael Lowell Teague is best known for his alternative comics, which appeared in anthologies such as Zero Zero and Blurred Vision.
 He won a Xeric Award in 1999 for his self-published comic book, Epic Dermis.
 His comic strip, Blender Kitty, was regularly seen in The New York Press between 2001 and 2003.